IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ### Functional requirements

-- When I provide the off-chain text of the Constitution, the cardano-cli should calculate and return the corresponding blake2b-256 hash of the document.
+- When I provide the off-chain text of the Constitution, the cardano-cli calculates and returns the corresponding blake2b-256 hash of the document.

 ### Acceptance Criteria
-- Given that a holder provides the off-chain text of the constitution then cardano-cli should return the corresponding blake2b-256 hash.
+- Given that a holder provides the off-chain text of the constitution then cardano-cli returns the corresponding blake2b-256 hash.

 ## User Story ID:  CLI.003
 - [ ] Enabler